mirage/mirage-www/tmpl/blog/qubes-target.md

 We'll need the `connect` function for both of these configurables to be run before the `start` function of our unikernel.
 But we also don't want a corresponding `QRExec.t` or `GUI.t` to be passed to our unikernel, nor do we want to parameterize it over the module type corresponding to either module, since either of these would be nonsensical for a non-Qubes target.

 Instead, we need to have `main.ml` take care of this transparently, and we don't want any of the results passed to us.
-The trick to doing this is adding some parameters to the `init` call to `Functoria.register`, which is the last call made in `Mirage.register`:
+In order to accomplish this, we'll need to change the final invocation of Functoria's `register` function from `Mirage.register`:

 ```ocaml
 let qrexec_init = match_impl Key.(value target) [